 The content you promote should continue to provide education but also start the process of positioning your product/service as the key that will fulfill their needs.
 In this case, capturing beautiful photos at their wedding so it can be a “successful wedding.”

 In the photographer/artist industry, an example of a consideration stage keywords could be your location + best, such as “best photographers in los angeles”:

-The results that show up for these keywords are often what are referred to as “directories,” where they are list type articles.
+The results that show up for these keywords are often what is referred to as “directories,” where they are list-type articles.

 As you can see in the screenshot above, the companies ranking for this keyword include Yelp, Expertise, and Peerspace.